-The Japanese culture is an intriguing mix of both openness and almost ritualistic propriety.
-And while they share some of our own taboos, much of what seems normal to us would be unthinkable or outright insulting to them.
+The Japanese culture is an intriguing mix of both openness and ritualistic propriety.
+While we share some taboos, much of what seems familiar to us would be unthinkable or outright insulting to them.
 So it’s essential to know the Japanese culture’s do’s and don’ts to prevent awkward moments or insulting a host, especially as a first-time traveler.

 Here are the dos and don’ts for first-time tourists in Japan: